hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 The same vaccination center may appear more than once in the search results, as it could be providing same or different vaccines to different age groups at the same time.

-NOTE: As the Availability data provided by the CoWin Public API could be upto 30 minutes old, so there is a possibility that even thou this shows that vaccine/slotForVaccination is available at a given place, in reality it might have been already booked by someone.

 THis can be run by anyone on their own computer, thus not needing to share any of their details with any 3rd party.